All Products

 }

-Project-level operation permissions on objects include the operation permissions, such as CreateTable, CreateInstance, and SelectTable, on projects, tables, functions, and resources and the objects in projects.
+Project-level object operation permissions apply to operations on projects and the objects within them, such as tables, functions, and resources.
+Examples of operations include CreateTable, CreateInstance, and SelectTable.
 For more information, see Permissions on projects and objects in projects.

 Procedure

-On the Projects page, find the desired project and click Manage in the Actions column.
+3. On the Projects page, find the target project and click Manage in the Actions column.

 Note

-By default, only an Alibaba Cloud account has permissions to manage roles in a project.
-If you want to use a RAM user or RAM role to manage roles in a project, you must grant the RAM user or RAM role the permissions to manage the project.
+By default, only an Alibaba Cloud account has the permissions to manage roles in a project.
+To grant permissions by using a RAM account (a RAM user or RAM role), it must have administrative permissions for the project.

 For more information about the permissions, see Permissions on projects and objects in projects.
-This topic provides examples on how to configure ACL-based access control and policy-based access control in the MaxCompute console.
-For more information, see Grant project-level management permissions.
+This topic provides examples of granting permissions by using an ACL and a policy in the console.
+For more information, see Grant project-level administrative permissions.

-Find the desired role and click Manage Members in the Actions column.
-In the Manage Members dialog box, you can view the users to which this role is assigned, assign the role to a user, or revoke the role permissions from a user.
+5. Find the target project-level role and click Manage Members in the Actions column.
+In the Manage Members dialog box, you can view the members of the role, assign the role to users, or remove users from the role.

 Note